Code-Institute-Submissions/Practical-Python-milestone-project/testing.md

 In discussing the testing in final review with my mentor, it also became clearer that using logging functions would also acheived a better aproach, while creating less clutter on the terminal.

+# know bug

+An error appeared once that json was trying to load some binary data.
+To fix, the cookies need to be erased.